gdiet/backup/README.md

 * The default mount point on Windows is `J:\`, on Linux `/mnt/dedupfs`.
 To mount the file system somewhere else, call the script with a `mount=<mount point>` parameter.
 * On Windows, mount the dedup file system to a file system root like `J:\` or to a folder like `C:\myFiles\dedupfs`, where `C:\myFiles` must be an existing directory and `C:\myFiles\dedupfs` must not exist yet.
 * On Linux, mount the dedup file system to an existing empty writable directory.
 * Don't mount more than one dedup file system if you can avoid it.
-If you cannot avoid it, make sure the dedup file systems have unique `mount=<mount point>` mount points configured.
+If you cannot avoid it, make sure the dedup file systems have different `mount=<mount point>` mount points configured.
 * `gui-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
 * By default, `gui-dedupfs` uses the parent of the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order use a different repository directory.
 * For additional options see the paragraphs below.